Anne Marie Allen (UKCP registered)

 - Sexual abuse

 |Face to face counselling:||Yes|

-Hove – Wednesday, 2 & 3pm; Upper Beeding – Monday, Thursday and Friday, daytime & early evening
+Hove – Wednesday is currently full; Upper Beeding – Monday, Thursday and Friday, daytime and early evening

 Types of client